Besides the main routes along the Rienza, Drava, Isel and Aurino rivers, the side valleys of the Val Pusteria offer beautiful cycle paths

 Although the Defereggental valley in East Tyrol (Austria) has no continuous cycle path but several longer cycle path sections.
 Most of all these are forest and byroads, partly with gravel surface and partly asphalted, located at the edge of the wood and along the Schwarzach river.
 Among them are the cycle routes from Erlbach to St. Jakob in Defereggen and from the little Schmittenkirchlein church near Plon to Hopfgarten.
 Further parts of the route can be cycled along the village and country roads.

-A popular cycle route proceeds through the Val di Landro, from Dobbiaco until Cortina d’Ampezzo via the Cimabanche mountain pass (Sorabances) which follows the former railway line.
+A popular cycle route proceeds through the Val di Landro, from Dobbiaco until Cortina d'Ampezzo via the Cimabanche mountain pass (Sorabances) which follows the former railway line.
 Recommendable for mountain bikes.
-Further information you can find here.
+Further information to be found here.